-Ben Affleck’s Life Is Reportedly ‘Falling Apart’ Ahead of Jen Garner Divorce
+Ben Affleck’s Life Is Reportedly ‘Falling Apart’ Ahead Of Jen Garner Divorce

 — Daily Mail Celebrity (@DailyMailCeleb) February 17, 2017

 Things only got worse with the release of Suicide Squad.
 While critics bashed the film, Affleck was spotted at the premiere in London looking wasted after a night full of partying.
-Even still, Affleck was slated to direct and star in his own stand-alone Batman movie.
+Even still, Affleck was slated to direct and star in his own standalone Batman movie.

-Affleck’s latest offering, Live By Night, also tanked at the box office.
+Affleck’s latest offering, Live by Night, also tanked at the box office.
 The period gangster film only managed to make a little over $16.5 million in worldwide sales, despite having a budget of $65 million.

 Given the recent failures, Affleck is allegedly considering quitting the part of Batman.
 An inside source claims that Affleck “doesn’t want to be Batman anymore” and that he is currently in negotiations to hand the role to somebody else.